-One caveat to this background correction method is that it does not account for isobaric interferences, which may result in 'overcounted' signals.
+One caveat to this background correction method is that it does not account for isobaric interferences, which may result in "overcounted" signals.
 The high mass resolution of SIMS instruments removes most but not all isobaric interferences.
-For 175 example, spurious HfSi, REE dioxide, or long-chain hydrocarbon ions can interfere with 204Pb, which is generally the rarest isotopic species detected.
-If unaccounted for, these interferences lead to the proportion of non-radiogenic Pb being overestimated (and the proportion of radiogenic Pb underestimated), resulting in excessive common Pb corrections, and underestimated dates.
-The accuracy of the background measurements can be monitored via the use of isotopically homogeneous reference ma-180 terials (Black, 2005).
-A correction can then be applied by choosing the 'session blank' that brings the common-Pb corrected 207Pb/206Pb-ratios in alignment with the reference values.
+For example, spurious HfSi, REE dioxide, or long-chain hydrocarbon ions can interfere with 204Pb, which is generally the rarest isotopic species detected.
+If unaccounted for, these interferences lead to the proportion of non-radiogenic Pb being overestimated (and the proportion of radiogenic Pb underestimated), resulting in excessive common Pb corrections and underestimated dates.
+The accuracy of the background measurements can be monitored via the use of isotopically homogeneous reference materials (Black, 2005).
+A correction can then be applied by choosing the "session blank" that brings the common Pb-corrected 207Pb / 206Pb ratios in alignment with the reference values.

-Another issue arises when SIMS signals are registered by Secondary Electron Multiplier (SEM) detectors.
-These record ion beams as discrete counts, i.e. as integers, which are incompatible with the logratio transformation.
-For example, it is not uncommon for SEM detectors to register zero counts for low intensity ion beams such as 204Pb.
-These zero counts blow up the logratio transformation, because $\ln(0) = -\infty$.
+Another issue arises when SIMS signals are registered by secondary electron multiplier (SEM) detectors.
+These record ion beams as discrete counts, i.e. as integers, which are incompatible with the log-ratio transformation.
+For example, it is not uncommon for SEM detectors to register zero counts for low-intensity ion beams such as 204Pb.
+These zero counts blow up the log-ratio transformation because $\ln(0) = -\infty$.

-This and other issues are diagnostic of a fundamental difference between compositional data and counting data that has been previously recognised and solved in fission track dating (Galbraith, 2005) and in sedimentary petrography (Vermeesch, 2018b).
-The same solutions can be applied to mass spectrometric count data in general, and to U-Pb geochronology in particular (Section 7).
+This and other issues are diagnostic of a fundamental difference between compositional data and counting data that has been previously recognised and solved in fission-track dating (Galbraith, 2005) and in sedimentary petrography (Vermeesch, 2018b).
+The same solutions can be applied to mass spectrometric count data in general and to U-Pb geochronology in particular (Sect.
+7).

-190 7 Dealing with count data
+7 Dealing with count data

 Standard data reduction procedures for geochronology assume normally distributed residuals.
 In compositional data analysis, these are replaced by logistic normal distributions.
-However, neither the normal nor the logistic normal distribution are perfectly suited to dealing with discrete count data.
+However, neither the normal nor the logistic normal distribution is perfectly suited to dealing with discrete count data.
 The multinomial distribution is a simple alternative that seems more appropriate for the task at hand.
-Before we proceed, let us define the following variables:
+Before we proceed, let us define the following variables.